ZcashFoundation/zebra/book/src/user/shielded-scan.md

 # Zebra Shielded Scanning

+This document describes how expert users can try Zebra's shielded scanning feature.

+For now, we only support Sapling, and only store transaction IDs in the scanner results database.
+Ongoing development is tracked in issue [#7728](https://github.com/ZcashFoundation/zebra/issues/7728).

+## Important Security Warning

+Zebra's shielded scanning feature has known security issues.
+It is for experimental use only.

+Do not use regular or sensitive viewing keys with Zebra's experimental scanning feature.
+Do not use this feature on a shared machine.
+We suggest generating new keys for experimental use.

 ## Build & Install

 Using the `shielded-scan` feature.
 TODO: add examples, document the feature in zebrad/src/lib.rs.